-My name is Vicki Martin and I am the Dyslexia Therapist for Pineywoods Community Academy.
+I am Vicki Martin.
+I serve as a Dyslexia Therapist for Pineywoods Community Academy.
 I am a Certified Academic Language Therapist (CALT) and a Licensed Dyslexia Therapist.
 My training is from Texas Scottish Rite Hospital for Children, Lukes Waite Center for Dyslexia in Dallas.

-The program I provide for dyslexia therapy is Pre-Flight and Take Flight.
+The therapy I provide for Dyslexia is Pre-Flight and Take Flight.
 Pre-Flight (if needed) is a six week therapy to transition students going into Take Flight.
 Take Flight is a two year therapy program consisting of 7 books, however, progress is measured by student success.

 Contact information: email@example.com